A Northamptonshire Beekeeper

 Brian joined the Bee Improvement and Bee Breeders Association BIBBA at about the same time (influenced by Claire & Adrian Waring) & became a committee member, serving continuously for over 20 years, where at different times he has held the posts of President, Chairman, Secretary and Membership Secretary.
 In 1992 he was elected as a BBKA Trustee, serving for six years.
 In 2005 he was again elected as a Trustee.
 During both spells he was involved in the Education & Husbandry, Publicity & Promotions, Standing Orders and Constitution, Governance, Royal Show and Stoneleigh Shows committees.
 The latter being responsible for organising display gardens and live bee demonstrations at the Edible Garden Show at Stoneleigh and Gardeners' World Live at the NEC at Birmingham (awarded RHS Best in Show two years running).
 Since retiring from the BBKA executive committee, Brian continues to be involved with necessary tasks such as proof-reading.

 On "retiring" from the committees, Brian was awarded Honorary Memberships of both Northamptonshire BKA and BIBBA, with the Maxime Dedit from the British Beekeepers Association (BBKA), an award for many years valuable service.
-He has come out of retirement and is currently BIBBA President.
+He came out of "retirement" for a spell as BIBBA President.
 At the 2016 BBKA Annual Delegates Meeting (ADM) Brian was awarded Honorary Membership of the BBKA.
 This is an honour that is only awarded in very special circumstances, but having seen the huge amount of work that Brian has done on behalf of beekeeping, I am satisfied this award was fully justified.

 Brian Dennis is a very keen gardener.
 He writes occasional articles on beekeeping, some of which are accessible as PDFs from the buttons on the left.
 He is also a mead maker and is author of "Good Health & Long Life - Meanderings of a Mead Maker".